Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 For users looking to implement this, hardware wallets like the Trezor Model T come with built-in Shamir backup functionality, making them a robust choice for setting up a social recovery system.

 ### 🔗 The Security Benefits of Multi-Party Systems

+1. Many Signers/Guardians: The involvement of multiple signers (in multi-sigs) or guardians (in social recovery) means that several steps or approvals are needed to execute sensitive operations like changing account ownership or initiating account recovery.
+This creates a strong defensive layer against unauthorized access or single points of failure.